Basement Renovation Tips

 Ok, build complete – now you’re ready!

-Basements are wonderful opportunities to add in personality and fun!
+Basement renovations provide wonderful opportunities to add in personality and fun!
 You can use wallpaper, murals, chalkboard walls, and other more eclectic forms than you would normally use in your formal, more public spaces.

 You can choose more adventurous carpet colours than you’d likely use upstairs.
 Consider layering flooring (wood flooring with a rug on top) for extra comfort.